KyleGospo/LatencyFleX/README.md

 ## Known issues

 - Minor stutters might happen.

+  **Tip:** If you are using AMD GPUs, try modifying the power profile to reduce power management induced stutters: https://gitlab.freedesktop.org/drm/amd/-/issues/1500#note_1228253
 - GPU utilization will be lower (around 95% when GPU bound).
+- It might take one second or two to adapt to large frame rate increases (e.g. if the game sets a background frame limit).

 ## Building from source